krizz711/londonrentals/README.md

 ## 💡 The Solution: A Database-less Architecture

-We built a state-of-the-art solution that entirely eliminates the need for a traditional database, saving time, reducing server overhead, and making deployment incredibly easy:
+We built a solution that entirely eliminates the need for a traditional database, saving time, reducing server overhead, and making deployment incredibly easy:

 1. **Intuitive Admin Panel**: The owner can log in to a secure admin portal to Add, Edit, and Delete rental listings.
 It supports uploading photos, adding descriptions, setting prices, and toggling availability.
 2. **Flat-File JSON Storage via PHP APIs**: Instead of a complex database, the listings are managed via custom **PHP REST APIs** that securely read and write data to a lightweight `listings.json` file.